1. This is the summary process for tenant/landlord laws.

-14 DAY NOTICE - A notice, required by law, to be given to a tenant or tenants, informing them that they have 14 days to pay rent or landlord will go to court.
+a.
+A fourteen-day notice, required by law, to be given to a tenant or tenants, informing them that they have fourteen days to pay rent or the landlord will go to court.

-30 DAY NOTICE - A notice, required by law, to be given to a tenant or tenants, 30 days before the next rent is due, informing them that the landlord wants possession of the premises.
+b.
+A thirty-day notice, required by law, to be given to a tenant or tenants, thirty days before the next rent is due, informing them that the landlord wants possession of the premises.

-10 DAY NOTICE - A notice given to a tenant or tenants to move from a premises.
-Usually given for drug arrest/conviction or trespassers.
+c.
+A ten-day notice given to a tenant or tenants to move from a premises, which is usually given for drug arrest/conviction or trespassers.

-48 HOUR NOTICE - A legal notice required by law, served on a tenant or tenants at least 48 hours prior to a court ordered residential eviction.
-The notice must contain the date, and time of the eviction and deputy name.
+e.
+A forty-eight hour legal notice required by law, served on a tenant or tenants at least forty-eight hours prior to a court ordered residential eviction.
+The notice must contain the date, and time of the eviction, and the deputy name.

-PRE-EVICTION TALK OUTS - Once an execution for possession has been issued and placed in a deputy's hands for enforcement, some offices extend a courtesy of giving the defendant an opportunity to move out on their own.
-This is not required but does save clients money if defendant moves.
+g.
+Pre-eviction talk-outs are as soon as an execution for possession has been issued and placed in a deputy's hands for enforcement, some offices extend a courtesy of giving the defendant an opportunity to move out on their own.
+This is not required but does save clients’ money if defendant moves.